 Civil Engineering Department, University of Technology, 10066, Baghdad, Iraq

 Nano-silica is a new pozzolan that is boosting the field of nanomaterials and can be used effectively in the concrete industry.
-ASTM C1240 is used to qualify silica fume pozzolans for use in concrete and for marketing purposes.
+ASTM C1240 is used to qualify silica fume pozzolans to be used in concrete and for marketing purposes.

-The present study aims to assess the adequacy of ASTM C1240 in qualifying nanosilica for use in concrete and to introduce a modified procedure to measure the pozzolanic activity of nanosilica used with cementitious composites.
+The present study aims to assess the adequacy of ASTM C1240 in qualifying nanosilica to be used in concrete and to introduce a modified procedure to measure the pozzolanic activity of nanosilica used with cementitious composites.

 The effects of various particle sizes and dosages on the compressive strength of blends in standard mortar were investigated.
 The correlation between the chemical reactivity and the compressive strength were also investigated using TGA and XRD analyses.
 The criterion conceived was validated at two ages: 7 days and 28 days.